chef/chef-web-docs/content/policyfile.md

 ### Code Visibility

-When running Chef Infra without Policyfile, the exact set of cookbooks that are applied to a node is defined by:
+When running Chef Infra without a Policyfile, the exact set of cookbooks that are applied to a node is defined by:

 - The node's `run_list` property